freerange/site/soups/blog/show-and-tell-24.snip.markdown

 The game is a first person shooter using live action video in the same vein as [Mad Dog McCree][mad-dog-mcree].
 It's currently a playable demo that has you trying to shoot Rob and his mates.
 It contains three locations and about 2 minutes of gameplay.

 They resumed working on it about 4 months ago and are in the process of creating a [Kickstarter][kickstarter] campaign to see if they can get some funding for continued development.
 Rob was mostly interested in whether anyone had any experience with either cross platform game development or of Kickstarter campaigns.
 Unfortunately, I think we all came up blank.
-Sorry, Rob!
+Sorry Rob!

 They'd like to hire a proper stunt crew, film using better cameras and turn it into a full game with about 4 to 6 minutes of gameplay across 8 locations.
 One of the ideas they have for the Kickstarter is to reward people by allowing them to star in the game which I can imagine being quite popular.